labgrid-project/labgrid/doc/configuration.rst

        '@ID_SERIAL_SHORT': P-00-02389

 - driver (str): name of the sigrok driver to use
-- channels (str): optional, channel mapping as desribed in the sigrok-cli man page
+- channels (str): optional, channel mapping as described in the sigrok-cli man page

 Used by:
   - `SigrokPowerDriver`_